 - (a) The purchasing director shall issue a written decision within fourteen (14) days after a protest has been filed under Section 3-241.
-The decision of the purchasing director shall contain the basis for the decision and a statement that the decision may be appealed to the city manager within thirty (30) days from receipt of the decision. - (1) Such decision shall be delivered to the appellant by certified U.S. mail or by any other method that provides evidence of receipt. - (b) If the purchasing director fails to issue a decision within the time limits set forth in this Article, the interested party may proceed as if the purchasing director had issued an adverse decision.
+The decision of the purchasing director shall contain the basis for the decision and a statement that the decision shall be final and binding on the parties. - (1) Such decision shall be delivered to the appellant by certified U.S. mail or by any other method that provides evidence of receipt. - (b) If the purchasing director fails to issue a decision within the time limits set forth in this Article, the interested party may proceed as if the purchasing director had issued an adverse decision.